hrjugar/colliding-vehicle-determiner-v2/README.md

 ## Requirements

 ### Node.js
-CVD requires Node.js 16+ to run Electron.
+CVD requires Node.js 16+ to run the Electron app.
 On Windows 10, download a pre-built package from the Node.js [website][node].
 On Linux and macOS, you can use [nvm][nvm] to install Node.js.
 For example, to install with `nvm` with [Homebrew][brew], and then install the latest version of Node:

 ```sh
 brew install nvm